 The OpenGL Multipipe layer needs to have the ompslave render server running.
 If none is available on the host you are using and you invoke an application using omprun, the application will exit.
-The following example shell session shows the result of trying to run the application ideas on a host that does not have the ompslave render server running:
+The following examples of shell sessions show the result of trying to run the application ideas on a host that does not have the ompslave render server running: